Toplou Monastery

 The monastery was founded at a time when the classical city of Itanus, former owners of the promontory, was long gone, abandoned centuries earlier, and forgotten by all except the monks, who continued to be interested in the site.
 The Ottoman Empire had not yet become ascendant.
 For reasons unknown or not generally published the monastery inherited the entire territory of the ancient city, which it holds today as a major asset.
+(Note: A study of the monastery's land acquisition remains to be done.
+Meanwhile the main speculations are that the acquisitions date to the 15th century when under the Venetian policy of building up the monastery as a defensive bastion against the Turks it was allowed to acquire smaller monasteries in the vicinity.
+In another speculation land-holders under Turkish rule, which was given into the hands of the corrupt janissaries, deeded the land to the monastery to avoid paying taxes to the janissaries.
+There is no doubt that the monastery received many bequests, but an evidential account waits for the study.)
 A corporation has been created for its land holdings, "The Public Welfare Foundation of Panagia Akrotiriani," a subsidiary of the monastery and the Archdiocese of Sitia.
 The monastery was originally called Panagia Akrotiriani ("Our lady of the Cape)," a name which apparently is still legally meaningful.
 Its alternative current name, Moni Toplou, literally means "place of the cannon" (top), thus called by the Turks for the cannon then mounted over the door.
 It had that name since at least 1865, when Thomas Abel Brimage Spratt reported on his survey work in Crete, misrepresenting the name as Greek to plou ("the plou," whatever "plou" might be).